 Urinary flow test and postvoid residual volume test

 Blood tests such as a prostate-specific antigen (PSA) test.
 A high PSA is associated with BPH.
+Visit the best urology hospital in Dwarka for these tests.

 Depending on the test results, your doctor may recommend further testing such as: